dhatim/python-license-check/README.rst

 Python License Checker
 ======================

-Check python packages from requirement.txt and report license issues.
+Check python packages listed in a ``requirements.txt`` file and report license issues.

 About
 =====